 Chambers USA, Legal 500, Benchmark, Who’s Who, Best Lawyers and others all consistently rank Dixie as a leading lawyer, and Chambers included our practice on the 2017 short list of firms for Securities and Financial Services Regulation.
 In 2017, Chambers wrote that Dixie “wins praise across the board for her ‘terrific relationship with the SEC’” and noted her “expert, broad-based enforcement practice.”
 Dixie also has served in multiple leadership roles within the American Bar Association, including as co-Chair of the Fellows Committee, Business Law Section Chair and as Chair of the Federal Regulation of Securities Committee.
 She is a member of the Board of Trustees for the Legal Aid Society of Washington, D.C. and of the Board of Advisors for the SEC Historical Society.
 Before becoming a lawyer, Dixie served for six years as a public school teacher in Albuquerque, New Mexico.

 Jane Goldstein is co-head of Ropes & Gray’s mergers & acquisitions group and co-managing partner of the Boston office, maintaining offices in both New York and Boston.
-She is also co-head of the firm’s technology, media & telecommunications group and head of the retail & consumer brands industry group.
+She is also head of the retail & consumer brands industry group.

 Jane regularly participates as a guest speaker and panelist at industry events and is on the New York Bar Association Committee on Mergers, Acquisitions & Corporate Control Contests.
-Jane is also the Chair of the Board of Trustees of Green Mountain Valley School, Waitsfield, Vermont.
+Jane is also on the Board of Trustees for The Women’s Bar Foundation in Boston, Massachusetts.
 Jane has received recognition from various legal ranking publications, including IFLR 1000, Chambers, The Best Lawyers in America and Legal 500.

 Jane received her JD, magna cum laude, Boston University School of Law, 1989; Editor-in-Chief, Annual Review of Banking Law and BA (French Language and Literature), magna cum laude, Boston University, 1982.